In This Article

 The HEARTBEAT.md File

 The HEARTBEAT.md file is the control interface for your proactive agent.
-It's a Markdown file you write and maintain, listing the tasks you want the agent to check on each heartbeat cycle.
+It lives at ~/.openclaw/workspace/HEARTBEAT.md and is a Markdown file you write and maintain, listing the tasks you want the agent to check on each heartbeat cycle.
 Unlike traditional cron jobs or scheduled scripts, the tasks in HEARTBEAT.md are written in natural language — the agent interprets them and decides how to execute them using its available Skills.
+If the file is empty (blank lines and headers only), OpenClaw skips the heartbeat run entirely to save API calls.

 A simple HEARTBEAT.md might look like this: